SweeXordious/web3j-cli-docker/README.md

 ## Limitations

-- The image size is 793mb and that is because:
+- The image size is 1.23GB and that is because:
+  - the openjdk image alone is 606mb.
   - gradle is installed on it.
 So you won't have to download it everytime you want to run a command.
   - a test project is ran during the build so that the dependencies of web3j-cli wont be downloaded everytime.